Shropshire Women cricket team: History

 Shropshire Women joined the Women's County Championship in 2008, finishing bottom of Division 5 Midlands in their first season.
 Shropshire went on to consistently play in the bottom tiers of the Championship, but did win Division 4 South & West in 2016.
 Shropshire bowlers Bethan Ellis and Zoe Griffiths were the joint-second highest wicket-takers in the division.
 Shropshire did not compete in the final season of the Women's County Championship, 2019.

 Shropshire have also competed in the Women's Twenty20 Cup, from 2009 to 2010 and from 2014 onwards.
 Their most successful season was in 2015, when they topped Division 4C and then gained promotion to Division 3 in a play-off group, winning a crucial game against Leicestershire by just three runs.
 Shropshire played in Division Three of the competition until the format changed after the 2019 season.
 In 2021, they competed in the East Midlands Group of the Twenty20 Cup, finishing 3rd with 2 victories.
 They finished bottom of their group in the 2022 Women's Twenty20 Cup.
+In the 2023 Women's Twenty20 Cup, the side reached their group final, but lost to Gloucestershire.
+In 2024, the side finished 3rd in their group in the Twenty20 Cup and 5th in their group in the new ECB Women's County One-Day tournament.

 Players

 Current squad

-Based on appearances in the 2022 season.
+Based on appearances in the 2023 season.